OCI-Clearlab/Secure-IoT/README.md

     sudo mkdir -p /mnt/nfs
     ```

-3. Find the group name using `groups` command ** JJP- need more context here so the user knows what you need them to do.
-Show an example of running the command. **
+3. Find the group name using `groups` command.
+Group name will be used in next step.
+   Ex. `groups clearlab` returns users and docker groups.

 4. Change folder access to mnt.
 Reset owner to account being used instead of root.

     ```bash